Anya's Bell

 Anya's Bell is a television film that aired on CBS on October 31, 1999, starring Della Reese as Anya Herpick.

 Plot

 In 1949, Anya is a blind woman who was always taken care of by her mother.
 Anya copes with her loneliness by collecting bells, a situation which becomes worse when her mother dies.
-Now middle-aged and alone, Anya befriends a 12-year-old delivery boy, Scott Rhymes (Mason Gamble).
+Now middle-aged and alone, Anya befriends a 12-year-old delivery boy, Scott Rhymes.
 Scott is considered "slow", though later it is revealed that he is dyslexic (a disorder not commonly understood at that time).
 Anya teaches him to read Braille, which Scott rapidly learns, and the two become close friends.